Xinshuo-Wang/xinshuo-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Bachelor's degree in Computer Science and Technology from Hebei University of Technology, China.
 Currently, under the guidance of Professor Yang liu, I am pursuing a master's degree in next-generation electronic information technology at Xidian University.
-My research interests mainly focus on zero-shot learning, 3D reconstruction, image recognition, and transformer-based models.

 During my master's studies, I focused on compositional zero-shot learning (CZSL), and have made several contributions to this area.

+Currently, I am a first-year PhD student in Computer Science at the University of Illinois Chicago, advised by Professor Philip S. Yu.
+My research interests lie primarily in large language models (LLMs) and agentic AI.

 # 🔥 News
 - *2026.03*: &nbsp;🎉🎉 Our work "Semi-Negative Contrastive Subclass Discriminative Network for Compositional Zero-Shot Learning" has been accepted.